cacciopl1/2020FallWebDev/README.md

-# 2020FallWebDev
+# 2020Fall
 Web Programming course for the Fall of 2020

-# Day 3
+## Third Day
-Setting up Github and GitKraken
+We are learning about git & github